-In a commitment to fostering nuanced interpretations of early American objects and meaningful dialogue on historical constructions of race and their legacies, we propose the creation of a virtual community through a series of virtual “unconferences” to share and discuss scholarship on the intersections of identity and material culture in #VastEarlyAmerica.
+In a commitment to fostering nuanced interpretations of early American objects and meaningful dialogue on historical constructions of race and their legacies, the Materializing Race community was created in spring 2020 to share and discuss scholarship on the intersections of identity and material culture in #VastEarlyAmerica.

 Materializing Race is an independent initiative run entirely by volunteers who do not receive compensation for this work.
 We are grateful to our panelists and participants who generously donate their time and expertise to Materializing Race.